Bartlesville Radio » News » Three Inducted Into 2022 BPSF Educator Hall of Fame

 Three retired educators that left a lasting legacy on Bartlesville Public Schools are named among some of the District's greatest in the profession.

-Ginny (Spencer) Drummond, Bill Beierschmitt and Jeannette Askins were inducted into the Bartlesville Public Schools Foundation's (BPSF) Educator Hall of Fame on Thursday afternoon.
+Ginny (Spencer) Drummond, Bill Beierschmitt and Jeannette Askins were inducted into the Bartlesville Public Schools Foundation's (BPSF) Educator Hall of Fame on Thursday afternoon at the Bartlesville Community Center.

 Below are the words they shared and their storied backgrounds as educators in Bartlesville and beyond.